HPS121 - Introduction to Psychology: Individual and Social Development

 Trimester 1: Cloud (online)

-Following on from the biological underpinning of psychology in HPS111, HPS121 focuses on the science of the human individual in context.
+Introductory to Psychology: Individual and Social Development focuses on the science of the human individual in context.
 Different theoretical perspectives of psychological concepts relating to how we function as individuals in a social world are contrasted and evaluated throughout the unit.

 We begin by looking at how we - as both biological and social beings - develop throughout the lifespan as we explore the complex interaction between biological and environmental influences.
 Various theoretical perspectives are applied to explore what makes up our individual personalities, and how personality is assessed.
 The impact of psychological disorders on individual and societal wellbeing is considered, and the different therapeutic approaches used to treat these disorders are analysed.
 We then examine the power of situational, societal, and cultural influences on behaviour.